muratk5n/thirdwave/en/README.md

 ---

+Sci tutorials now surpass 150K lines.
 700K words..
 Asimov was at 7 million..
 Some ways to go

----

-Sci tutorials now surpass 150K lines.

 ---